buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_2_Create_Mint_NFT_Button.md

 ];
 ```

 In Solana, a transaction is a bundle of instructions.
 So, here we bundle a few instructions which are basically functions that live on our candy machine.
-Metaplex gave us them functions.
+Metaplex gave us these functions.
 We just hit them.

 ```jsx
 const provider = getProvider();